zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/per-container-dictionaries-plugin/README.md

 2. Insert the placeholders in artifact files, e.g. configuration files.

-3. Define a dictionary for your environment, say ENV_DICT, that contains the key you just defined and the value '<per-container>'.
+3. Define a dictionary for your environment, say ENV_DICT, that contains the key you just defined and the value `<per-container>`.
 Link this dictionary to your environment.

 4. Define a dictionary for your container, say CONTAINER_DICT, that contains the key you just defined and the value you want it to be on that containers.
 Link this dictionary to your container.